Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             here.
 The format is: wig_file_path:fragmented(frag):co
                             ndition_id(integer):replicate_id(alphabet):strand(+ or
                             -).
-If multiple wig files need to be assigned, please use space to separate the wig files.
+If multiple wig files need to be assigned, please use spaces to separate the wig files.
 For example,
                             $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
                             If the TEX+/- libraries is provided, this value is